ragmer09toske/ragmer09toske/README.md

       <li>👯 Open to collaboration on interesting development projects.
 Let's build something awesome together!</li>
       <li>🤔 Looking for guidance in the world of Competitive Programming.
 Any tips or resources are appreciated.</li>
       <li>💬 Feel free to ask me about anything.</li>
-      <li>👨‍💻 One of my life hacks is to constantly learn new technologies, and I love sharing my knowledge with others. 🚀</li>
+      <li>👨‍💻 One of my life hacks is to constantly learn new technologies, and I love sharing my knowledge with others.
+Am super introverted though, but am finding my ways around this🚀</li>
       <li>⚡ Fun fact: When I'm not coding, you'll probably find me immersed in my favorite games.</li>
     </ul>
   </p>